JoseRuiz01/ml-satellite-adv/documents/resnet.md

 ---

+Here’s an updated and clear version of your **Training Pipeline** section that now includes both **ResNet18** and **SimpleCNN**:

+---

 ## 4. Training Pipeline

 ### 4.1 Model Setup

-The **ResNet18** model is initialized with pretrained weights.
+Two model architectures are supported in this project:

+* **ResNet18**: A deep convolutional neural network pretrained on ImageNet.
 The final fully connected layer is replaced to match the number of classes in the EuroSAT dataset.
+This model generally achieves high accuracy but requires more computation.

+* **SimpleCNN**: A lightweight custom convolutional network designed for faster training and experimentation.
+It consists of a few convolutional and fully connected layers, making it easier to train on limited hardware or smaller datasets while still capturing essential spatial patterns.

-The model is then moved to the computation device (CPU or GPU) for training.
+Both models are automatically moved to the available computation device (CPU or GPU) for training.

+---

 ### 4.2 Loss and Optimizer

-The training uses the **cross-entropy loss** function, which is standard in classification projects.
+The training process uses the **Cross-Entropy Loss**, which measures the difference between predicted and true class probabilities — a standard choice for multi-class classification tasks.
-The **Adam optimizer** is chosen for updating the model weights with a learning rate of 1e-4.
+The **Adam optimizer** is used for parameter updates, providing adaptive learning rates for stable convergence.
+The learning rate is set to **1e-4** by default but can be adjusted based on performance.

+---

 ### 4.3 Training Loop

-* For each epoch:
+For each training epoch:

-  * Forward pass on training set
+1. Perform a forward pass through the training data.
-  * Compute loss and gradients
+2. Compute the loss and perform backpropagation to calculate gradients.
-  * Update weights
+3. Update the model weights using the optimizer.
-  * Evaluate on validation set
-* Save the best model based on validation accuracy
+4. Evaluate the model on the validation dataset to track performance.
+5. Save the model checkpoint whenever the validation accuracy improves — ensuring that the best version of the model is preserved for testing and deployment.

 ### 4.4 Final Evaluation

 After training, the best model is loaded and evaluated on the test set to measure final accuracy.

+**SimpleCNN**
+* Test Accuracy: **66.00%**
+* Test Loss: **0.9615**
+* Precision: **0.6568**
+* Recall: **0.6555**
+* F1-score: **0.6521**

+**ResNet18**
 * Test Accuracy: **82.77%**
 * Test Loss: **0.6247**
 * Precision: **0.8240**